AramZS/steal-the-internet/README.md

+# Steal the Internet

+This is a presentation about how to do your own archiving and make copies of things on the internet.

-# Reveal.js & Eleventy.js template
+## Reveal.js & Eleventy.js template

 Template which implements [`reveal.js`](https://revealjs.com/) in [`11ty`](https://www.11ty.dev/) for simple deployment and development.